sathishproject20/PaperStorage/README.md

 Color Fonts are representation of geometrical shapes like Squares, Circle and more.
 Those shapes will be filled with every 16 Million Colors to create 16 Million Color Fonts.

-Data can be represented in different ways using Color Fonts with different patters for computing and storage purposes.
+Data can be represented in different ways using Color Fonts with different patterns for computing and storage purposes.

 Dictionary Fonts: In Natural Language like English, Dictionary may contain upto 200000 or 2 Lakh Words, which could be converted into
 2 Lakh or 200000 fonts by using different shapes or custom representations to use in computing or storage purposes.